 You’ll also need to use a robust detergent solution to clean the area where your plants stay.
 This will take care of stragglers and their eggs.

-Another option is to mist your plants with a mild pesticide solution, such as Permethrin.
+Another option is to mist your plants with an insecticidal soap or mild pesticide solution, such as Permethrin.
 This is a reasonably safe option for indoor use, and most plants (including pothos) tolerate it well.

 Here’s how to do it:

 - Use a 10% percent concentrate and mix it up at a rate of a teaspoonful per quart of water.

 - Then, mist your plants every 2 or 3 days for a couple of weeks to ensure all pests and their offspring are gone.